Data-and-Trust-Alliance/DPS/specification.md

   - SHALL populate `code` from [Data Use](#73-data-use-codes).
   - SHALL populate `description` with specific description
   - When using the code `non-ai-other` and `ai-other`, the description SHALL describe the actual use

+  TODO: We do not have a Forbidden data use defined in the standard.
+The Working Group specifically chose to not look at intended/forbidden data use as a metadata option (we considered not for release/use by Federal Governments for example).

 ### 4.3.11 Copyright